A KIDNEY FOR STONEY

 "Family isn't defined only by last name or by blood; it's defined by commitment and by love.
 It means showing up when they need it most.
 It means choosing to love each other even on those days when you struggle to like each other.
 It means never giving up on each other!"

 Married to my wonderful wife, Sheila for 3 years and we have known each other for 10.
 I have two girls from a previous marriage, Bethany & Haley.
 Also two stepdaughters, Lindsey & Brittany (Sheila's girls from a previous marriage) and a granddaughter, Makailyn.
 They have been right by side on this journey of finding me a living kidney donor.
 Each of them have submitted their forms to be tested.
-Unfortunately, my wife was denied due to her cancer history, both my daughters submitted but due to PKD being hereditary, we are waiting to see if they are approved.
-Both my stepdaughters are also waiting to hear back from their submissions.
+Unfortunately, my wife was denied due to her cancer history, both my daughters submitted but due to PKD being hereditary, they were denied.
+Both my stepdaughters were denied.
+One due to medical reasons.
+The other one went thru the entire evaluation process in Charlotte NC.
+All tests led to her being the perfect match until the last test when we found out one kidney has two arteries and the other one has three which is good for her, but not for a donor.
 Either way, we are family and I am proud of each of them for doing their part.
 They are my biggest WHY to finding me a living kidney donor.

 Meet our furbabies, Zeke, Izzie & Koko.
 My wife & I are huge animal lovers.
 As a matter of fact we call our home, Harrison Acres.
 We rescue & foster dogs in our area.
 To date, we have fostered & found homes for over 50 dogs.